awsdocs/amazon-redshift-developer-guide/doc_source/CONVERT_TIMEZONE.md

 **Note**
 The results of using a time zone name or a time zone abbreviation can be different due to local seasonal time, such as, Daylight Saving Time\.

-To view a list of supported time zone names, execute the following command\.
+To view a list of supported time zone names, run the following command\.

 ```
 select pg_timezone_names();
 ```

- To view a list of supported time zone abbreviations, execute the following command\.
+ To view a list of supported time zone abbreviations, run the following command\.

 ```
 select pg_timezone_abbrevs();